Music

 MUSC 240.
 APPLIED INSTRUCTION ON INSTRUMENT OR VOICE.
 2 Credits.

-This course is a practical study of music technology for performers and educators.
+A practical study of music technology for performers and music educators.
 Topics include the study of music notation/accompaniment software, recording programs, MIDI applications, and sound reinforcement.

 MUSC 250.
 MUSIC HISTORY AND LITERATURE I. 4 Credits.